eusoumabel/whats_on_my_pic/README.md

 # What's on my pic?

-It's an app that uses Firebase ML Kit to identify elements on a pic chosen or taken and shows to the user to see.
+It's an app that uses Firebase ML Kit to identify elements on a pic chosen, taken or live and shows to the user to see.

 ## Getting Started